-- 6.1 As this report is primarily financial in nature the comments of the Chief Financial Officer have been incorporated throughout this report. - The government's Core Spending Power calculation makes assumptions about the level of growth in the Council Tax base and that authorities will increase Council Tax each year up to the referendum limit.
-On that basis Council Tax Income is assumed to increase to £110.3m by 2020-21 as shown in the Core Spending Power (CSP) analysis at Appendix 2.
-However, based on previous decisions and the Council's actual tax base the current MTFS estimates £108.438m Council Tax income by 2020-21. - 6.3 Not increasing the Council Tax in line with government assumptions could result in a growing financial pressure over the MTFS due to the impact on the Council's on-going tax raising base and also through the Fair Funding review where the government has indicated its preference to use a notional level of Council Tax rather than actual Council Tax levels to determine the extent of

-- resources available to each authority. - 6.4 Following receipt of the final settlement, the Chief Finance Officer (CFO) will need to be assured of the robustness of estimates and adequacy of reserves.
+- 6.1 As this report is primarily financial in nature the comments of the Chief Financial Officer have been incorporated throughout this report. - 6.2 The government's Core Spending Power calculation makes assumptions about the level of growth in the Council Tax base and that authorities will increase Council Tax each year up to the referendum limit. - 6.3 Not increasing the Council Tax in line with government assumptions could result in a growing financial pressure over the MTFS due to the impact on the Council's on-going tax raising base and also through the Fair Funding review where the government has indicated its preference to use a notional level of Council Tax rather than actual Council Tax levels to determine the extent of resources available to each authority. - 6.4 Following receipt of the final settlement, the Chief Finance Officer (CFO) will need to be assured of the robustness of estimates and adequacy of reserves and this will be covered in the report to Cabinet on 29 January 2020.